 Dry the chicken with paper towels really well.

-Place the bird breast side down in the hot cast iron skillet.
+Place the bird upside down (breast-side-down) in the hot cast iron skillet or heavy duty oven-safe ceramic pan.
 If there is any room in the pan, you can roast whole carrots or quartered onions too!

-When the bird reaches 160 degrees F, turn the chicken over and turn on the broiler breast side up.
+When the bird reaches 150 degrees F, turn the chicken over and turn on the broiler breast-side-up.
 Let broil 3-5 minutes to help the skin on the breast to crisp.
-As an option, right before flipping the bird to breast side up, you can remove the chicken from the skillet and pour the juices in a saucepan so that the bottom of the bird stays crispy.
+As an option, right before flipping the bird to breast-side-up, you can remove the chicken and the carrots from the skillet and pour the juices in a saucepan so that the bottom of the bird stays crispy.
 You can simmer the juices for a couple of minutes to ensure they are cooked through.
 Serve on the side of the chicken.

 Once the chicken is under the broiler DON'T WALK AWAY, it can easily burn.
 It should take 3-5 minutes.